-Steller’s sea eagle is the world’s largest fish-eating bird of prey.
-This species is listed on the IUCN (International Union of Conservation of Nature) Red List (Category VU, Vulnerable), on CITES (the Convention of International Trade in Endangered Species) Appendix II, on the Bonn Convention, in bilateral agreements on the protection of migratory birds between Russia and the USA, Japan, and South Korea, on the Red Book of Russia (Category III, Rare), and on the Red Book of the Sakhalin Oblast (Category II, Rare).
+Steller’s sea eagle is the world’s largest fish-eating raptor.
+The species is listed on the International Union of Conservation of Nature (IUCN) Red List (Category VU, Vulnerable), on the Convention of International Trade in Endangered Species (CITES) Appendix II, in the Bonn Convention, in bilateral agreements on the protection of migratory birds between Russia and the USA, Japan, and South Korea, in the Red Book of Russia (Category III, Rare), and in the Red Book of Sakhalin Oblast (Category II, Rare).

-• estimate the current number of Steller’s and white-tailed sea eagles in the impact and control areas;
+• Estimate the current number of Steller’s and white-tailed sea eagles in the impact and control areas,

 • Map the eagles’ nests and nesting areas, and inspect nests and habitat conditions,

 • Compare eagle nesting area conditions and productivity rates in the assets’ impact areas and in control zones of specially protected natural areas,